San Jacinto High School (Houston): History

 The campus, built in 1914, initially housed South End Junior High School; it closed in 1926 when the high school opened.
 It was established in 1926 after Central High School, which was located near Downtown Houston, was closed.
 From 1927 until 1934, the campus was also the first home to Houston Junior College, which eventually became the University of Houston.

 Lamar High School opened in 1937, relieving San Jacinto.

-In 1962 a technical program was added to the campus.
+In 1962, Houston Technical Institute (HTI) was added to the campus; HTI programs lasted until 1981.
 In 1966 HISD purchased a former Hebrew temple, Temple Beth Israel, that it began using as an annex for San Jacinto since its population was increasing.
 Elaine Clift Gore, the author of Talent Knows No Color: The History of an Arts Magnet High School, wrote that by fall 1969 San Jacinto's vocational program became "the premier HISD vocational high school".

 The school was renamed the Houston Technical Institute on June 1, 1971.
 The neighborhood program ended in 1971, and the technical program was abolished in 1985.
 High School for the Performing and Visual Arts was housed at San Jacinto from 1971 to 1981.
 Houston Community College System purchased the school grounds.
-The San Jacinto Memorial Museum is on the school grounds.

 In 2014, Skanska USA Building completed $35 million in work to update and restore the San Jacinto Memorial Building, which was originally built in phases between 1914 and 1936.
 Hidden, original windows were encountered during the demolition and restored/left in place as a design element.
 Other new elements were introduced including six 5,000-pound beams that have been installed to enable modern, column-free bathrooms, and an elevator tower, and four stair towers added to the rear of the building.
 In the auditorium, seating, plaster, and flooring were redone as well.
+The school received a Landmark Award for the renovation.